• About

 Think of this recipe as a template to create your own personal version.
 What I made the day I shot this was so good but there are many ways to end up with a delicious beef brisket sandwich!

 • Leftover brisket: Ok I can hear you now - who has leftover brisket??!!
 But on the rare occasion that you do, make a sandwich ok?
 In these photos, I used my leftover tsimmes brisket.
-But any brisket will work including my pomegranate molasses version, or my mom's sweet tangy brisket, braised or slow-cooked or pressure-cooked!
+But any brisket will work including my pomegranate molasses version, or my mom's sweet and tangy brisket, braised or slow-cooked or pressure-cooked!
 And then think of the flavors in the brisket to decide on sandwich additions.

 • Challah rolls: No, you don't have to have leftover challah or make fresh rolls but you might and you can!
 Or just use your favorite bread such as rye or a store-bought dinner roll.
 The advantage of homemade challah rolls?
 While you're forming the rolls, you can decide to put the leftover brisket inside and end up with a grab and go bun.
 More on that in another post!